BTW-Community/Adaptive_HUD_Brightness/README.md

 ## Features

-When this addon is active:

 ### ✨ Dynamic Brightness

 * **Light-Aware HUD**: The HUD responds to the light level at the player's eye position, making low-light areas darker and bright areas fully visible.
 * **Vanilla blocks and ambient light** influence HUD brightness naturally—torches, sunlight, and even moon phases affect how bright your interface appears.
 * The effect is limited to the HUD; it does **not** affect world lighting or gameplay mechanics.

-### 🌅 Smooth Transitions

 * Brightness changes are **smoothed across frames** to reduce abrupt jumps and flickering.

+### 💻 Client-Side Only
+* All effects and calculations occur on the **client side**.
+* No changes to the server, world data, or other players' experiences.
+* Perfect for multiplayer servers—install it yourself without affecting anyone else.

+### 🕯️ Thoughtful Adjustments
 * Even in total darkness, a **minimum brightness threshold** ensures the HUD remains visible and usable.
 * Brightening happens quickly (when entering light), while darkening is gradual (when entering darkness)—mimicking natural eye adaptation.

 ### 🌓 Moon Phase & Day/Night Awareness
 * The addon accounts for **moon phases**, providing slightly more ambient light during a full moon and less during a new moon.
-* Day/night cycles naturally affect HUD brightness, with sunrise and sunset creating smooth transitions.
+* Day/night cycles naturally affect HUD brightness, with smooth transitions at sunrise and sunset.

-### 💻 Client-Side Only

-* All effects and calculations occur on the **client side**.
-* No changes to the server, world data, or other players' experiences.
-* Perfect for multiplayer servers—install it yourself without affecting anyone else.

-### 🎬 Content Creation Bonus
+### 🎬 Bonus Use
 * Could help in the **video editing process** if you need to brighten footage while keeping HUD elements visible in dark scenes.

 -----